julianhinz/R_glmhdfe/README.md

 # glmhdfe – Package for R

 The `R` package `glmhdfe` allows for the estimation of generalized linear models with high dimensional fixed effects.
-The packages make use of a convenient property of *some* combinations of error term distributions and link functions, where the fixed effects have an explicit solution.
+The package makes use of a convenient property of *some* combinations of error term distributions and link functions, where the fixed effects have — conditional on all other estimated parameters — an explicit solution.

 Consider the following equation that we want to estimate: